scalableminds/webknossos/docs/volume_annotation/tools.md

 ![3D Fill Modifier](./images/3d-modifier.jpg){align=left width="60"}
 **2D Fill`/ `3D Fill**: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labeling).
 3D flood fill is constrained to a small, regional bounding box for performance reasons.
 Read more about flood fills below.

-In the `Segmentation` tab on the right-hand side panel, you can see the segment IDs which are available in your annotation.
-You can rename segments as needed.

-The active segment ID under the cursor can be found in the status bar at the bottom of the screen or through the context-sensitive menu on right-click.

 ## Quick-select tool
 The built-in quick select tools allows you draw a selection around a cell or object and WEBKNOSSOS will use machine-learning to automatically do the segmentation for you.
 The feature is based on the [Segment Anything Model 2](https://ai.meta.com/blog/segment-anything-2/) and works across a wide range of imaging modalities.